Avril112113/Yodine/readme.md

 Drag with `LMB` on selected device\[s\] to move them
 Click with `LMB` on a device to select single device
 `Ctrl` + `LMB` on a device to add device to selection
-`MMB` on one object then another to connect or disconnect a cable between them
+`MMB` or `c` while the mouse is on one object while another device is selected to make a connection between them (selects device if no other device is currently selected)
 `Delete` or `X` will remove selected devices, if no devices selected then removes device under cursor

 # Repo info